How to Import From China in 6 Steps: 2023 Guide

 To obtain a customs bond, you must go through a surety licensed by the U.S. Department of the Treasury—which includes many customs brokers.
 To get more information and a full list of sureties, visit the CBP’s webpage on customs bonds.

-Using a customs broker is not legally required in the case of importing any shipment.
+Using a customs broker is not legally required during import shipments.
 It is, however, strongly recommended by both CBP and industry pros when importing formal entries.

-Customs brokers serve importers by working as liaisons between you and relevant agencies, preparing and submitting necessary documents, properly classifying goods, and providing personalized consulting.
+- Customs brokers work as liaisons between you and relevant agencies, preparing and submitting necessary documents, properly classifying goods, and providing personalized consulting.
 Plus, many customs brokers sell bonds and are also agents for sureties.

 Overall, customs brokers are extremely savvy in import and export laws and are actively regulated by the government agencies they work with.
 This makes them a vital resource to have while navigating your first formal entry.